light-tech/ROS2-On-iOS/README.md

     python3 -m pip install -r requirements.txt
     ```

- 4. Compile `googletest`:
-    ```shell
-    cd usr_local/lib/python3.10/site-packages/mypyc/external/googletest/make
-    make
-    ```

-If you have other environment management such as Anaconda, remember to deactivate them.
+If you have other environment management such as Anaconda, remember to **DEACTIVATE** them.

 ## Source and workspace preparation